Kristina01111000/Drws_site/README.md

 -
 for 11/9

-- Columns on the front page make them the same length, or add another line
 - Fix the slides link to patreon, needs to open in a different tab
 - Someof theimages on the slides aren’t showing up all the time
 - For slides make them side by side,